 ‘Treblinka – A survivor’s memory’ documents the experience of Chil Rajchman, a Polish Jew, arrested with his younger sister in 1942 and transported to the death camp where more than 750,000 people were murdered over its 13-months of operation.

-Franz Stangl, the Commandant of Treblinka, showed chilling lack of remorse when captured, describing his involvement like this, “Regarding the question of the optimum amount of people gassed in one day, I can state: according to my estimation a transport of thirty freight cars with 3,000 people was liquidated in three hours.
-When the work lasted for about fourteen hours, 12,000 to 15,000 people were annihilated.
+Franz Stangl, the Commandant of Treblinka, showed a chilling lack of remorse when captured, describing his involvement like this, “Regarding the question of the optimum amount of people gassed in one day, I can state: according to my estimation, a transport of 30 freight cars with 3000 people was liquidated in three hours.
+When the work lasted for about 14 hours, 12,000 to 15,000 people were annihilated.
 There were many days that the work lasted from the early morning until the evening … I have done nothing to anybody that was not my duty.
 My conscience is clear.”

-Transcribed from the scribbled notes he made as he recovered in Warsaw in 1945, a 10-month purgatory of incessant beatings as he laboured as a sorter – sifting the clothes of the newly at Treblinka station; as a barber – shaving the hair of the newly arrived women and children as they made their way to the gas chambers; as a corpse carrier – hauling those same newly arrived women, children and old dead from the gas chamber.
+Transcribed from the scribbled notes he made as he recovered in Warsaw in 1945, this text details a 10-month ordeal of beatings as he laboured as a sorter – sifting the clothes of newly-arrived families at Treblinka station; as a barber – shaving the hair of those same doomed women and children as they made their way to the gas chambers; as a corpse carrier – hauling the now-deceased women, children and old from the gas chamber.
 And finally, as a dentist – pulling the gold and crowned teeth from their corpses.

 In addition to Rajchman’s account, this volume also includes the complete text of Vasily Grossman’s ‘Hell of Treblinka’, one of the first descriptions of a Nazi death camp; a powerful and harrowing piece of journalism written only weeks after the camp site was discovered by the Soviets.